evmos/ethermint/docs/api/json-rpc/endpoints.md

 ### `miner_setGasPrice`

-Sets the minimal accepted gas price when accepting transactions.
-Any transactions that are below this limit are excluded from the validator block proposal process.
+Sets the minimal gas price used to accept transactions.
+Any transaction below this limit is excluded from the validator block proposal process.

+This method requires a `node` restart after being called because it changes the configuration file.

+Make sure your `ethermintd start` call is not using the flag `minimum-gas-prices` because this value will be used instead of the one set on the configuration file.

 #### Parameters